pstgi/sps-v3-documentation/Installation/setting-up-network-share.md

 1. Click *Done* to close the next window.

 Make a note of the network path to the folder.
 It should be something like `\\<server-name>\Imports`.
-You will need it to set it up in the SPS v3 System Configuration.
+You will need it to set it up in the SPS Plus System Configuration.

 ![file](./pictures/installation-newtork-share.jpg "Share folder")